 5:30 p.m.- 6:00 p.m.
 BREAK

-6:00 p.m.-7;00 p.m.
+6:00 p.m.-7:00 p.m.
 Reception and Welcome.
 This hour will provide time to visit with colleagues, friends, and participants from the regional area.
 7:00 p.m.
 Barbecue Dinner and Gospel Quartet Concert featuring three groups.
-The first group will hail from the Black Belt region and they will be followed by The Pillars of Birmingham and a second group from Jefferson County.
+The West Alabama Gospel Singers will open the program.
+They will be followed by Dot and the Silver Voices and The Pillars of Birmingham.
 These singers will present the unique and award-winning sound from Alabama that is featured in numerous documentary films, televisions shows, publications, and traditional events.
 Dinner will be BYOB, so if you like having some spirits, bring your own.

 Saturday, November 18: